Eastern Wisconsin Conference

-The Eastern Wisconsin Conference is a high school athletic conference with its membership based in east central Wisconsin.
+dThe Eastern Wisconsin Conference is a high school athletic conference with its membership based in east central Wisconsin.
 It existed in two incarnations: the original conference from 1923 to 1970 and the current one since 1979.
 The conference and its member schools belong to the Wisconsin Interscholastic Athletic Association.

 History

 1923–1930

 The Eastern Wisconsin Conference, originally known as the Big Eight High School Athletic Conference, was founded in 1923 by eight small high schools in the area between Lake Michigan and Lake Winnebago in east central Wisconsin (Brillion, Chilton, Elkhart Lake, Hilbert, Kiel, New Holstein, Plymouth and Sheboygan Falls).
 Original member schools were located in three counties: Calumet, Manitowoc and Sheboygan.
 After the conference's first season of competition, three schools (Brillion, Elkhart Lake and Hilbert) were dropped from the membership roster.
 Elkhart Lake rejoined the conference in 1925 to bring membership back up to six schools.
 A seventh member school was added when Valders joined the Big Eight in 1928, and Kohler brought the ledger back to eight members when they entered the league in 1929.